DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 >**What's a class, technically?**
 You can think of a class as a blueprint that can be used to create the objects in your game.
 The blueprint defines the data (information) that describes the object and the code that implements the behavior (functionality) of the object.
 Classes can also define data and functionality that doesn't belong to objects, but to the class itself.
 This if often used to provide globally-available functionality - for example the Math class defines the value of π (Math.PI) and funtions such as Math.Abs() which returns the absolute value of its argument.

-Because we don't want to restrict which code has access to our Clock, we will prefix our declaration with the `public` access modifier.
+Because we don't want to restrict which objects in our game have access to the Clock, we will prefix our declaration with the `public` access modifier keyword.

 ```csharp
 public class Clock
 ```

 >**What is the default access modifier for classes?**
 Without the access modifier, it would be as if we had written internal class Clock.
 That would restrict access to code from the same assembly, which becomes relevant when you use code packaged in multiple DLL files.
-To make sure it always works, make classes public by default.
+To make sure it always works, your should make classes public by default.

 At this point we don't have valid C# syntax yet.
 We indicated that we're defining a type, so we must actually define what it is like.
-That's done by a block of code that follows the declaration.
+That's done by a _block_ of code that follows the declaration.
 The boundaries of a code block are indicated with curly brackets.
-We're leaving it empty for now, so just use `{}`.
+We're leaving it empty for now, so just add `{}` to complete our, empty for now, class.
+We have a class called Clock, but it doesn't do anything yet.

 ```csharp
 public class Clock {}
 ```

 Our code is now valid.
 Save the file and switch back to Unity.
-The Unity editor will detect that the script asset has changed and triggers a recompilation.
+The Unity editor detects that the script has changed and triggers a recompilation.
 After that is done, select our script.
-The inspector will inform us that the asset does not contain a MonoBehaviour script.
+The Inspector will inform us that our Clock does not contain a MonoBehaviour script.

 <img src="images/Game-Objects-and-Scripts-031.png" width="48%">